chat icon

 • Quicker access to patient data and test results, expedited check-in times in crowded waiting rooms, and other increased efficiencies.

-• Faster transmission of large data files, such as MRIs, PET scans, and other medical imagery records, which helps doctors get the results they need quicker.
+• Faster transmission of large data files, such as MRIs, PET scans, and other medical imagery records, which helps doctors get the results they need faster.

 • Elimination of dead zones, dropped calls, and problem areas throughout large campuses and in older, thick-walled buildings constructed with signal-blocking materials.